Is It Possible to Get a Medical Cannabis Card with a Felony?

 Estimates on the number of Americans with felonies vary.
 A study by Shannon et al., published in Demography in October 2017, claimed that 8% of all adults had a felony conviction.
 The study also found that an incredible 33% of African-American men had a felony conviction to their name.
 Overall, the research suggests that there were 19 million Americans in jail in 2010 with a felony record.

-Meanwhile, a study by Dr. Nicholas Eberstadt, published in American Enterprise Institute in May 2019, painted a depressing picture.
+Meanwhile, a study by Dr. Nicholas Eberstadt, published by the American Enterprise Institute in May 2019, painted a depressing picture.
 The study author believes there is a ‘blind spot’ in American national statistics.
 He claims that the actual number of people with a felony in America is 24 million.
 Regardless of the real figure, we know that millions of people could lose access to MMJ.

 Which States Allow Felons to Use MMJ, and Which Don’t?

 Interestingly, medical marijuana is less restricted than things such as voting rights and public housing.
 A significant majority of individual MMJ programs make no mention of restrictions for felons.
-In most cases, the law states that requirements to obtain medical marijuana include:
+In most cases, the law states that the requirements to obtain medical marijuana include:

 Some states go even further in favor of felons.
 Proposition 64 in California, for example, has created a path for nonviolent weed offenders to clear their records.
-If this expungement process is successful, you could get a gun license, own a cannabis growing business, or serve on a jury!
+If this expungement process is successful, you could get a gun license, own a cannabis-growing business, or serve on a jury!

 marijuana-felony

 Sadly, locations like the state of Illinois are more draconian.
 MMJ applicants must have their fingerprints scanned and go through a background check.
 If the test shows a conviction for a drug crime, you don’t get an MMJ card.
-You may have your record cleared if a first-time offender, however.
+You may have your record cleared if you are a first-time offender, however.

 The story is similar in Iowa, where a felony drug conviction prohibits you from obtaining an MMJ card.
 It is one of those states where the ‘once a criminal, always a criminal’ mantra is unfairly applied.
 It seems as if Iowa and Illinois are the only MMJ programs that explicitly prohibit felons.